-Even though the poverty level is still very high, Uganda is today stable and benefits from a promising economic growth.
-The country has underwent a radical transformation since the infamous period when Idi Amin imposed a bloody dictatorship (remember “The Last King of Scotland”?) and experiences now an interesting development, despite recent political scandals regarding constitutional changes, press freedom and LGBT rights.
+Even though the poverty level is still very high, Uganda is today stable and benefits from promising economic growth.
+The country has undergone a radical transformation since the infamous period when Idi Amin imposed a bloody dictatorship (remember “The Last King of Scotland”?) and experiences now an interesting development, despite recent political scandals regarding constitutional changes, press freedom, and LGBT rights.

-This 2-week trip was made in October/November 2014 and covers essential tourist locations such as Murchison Falls National Park and Jinja Uganda, as well as less visited areas.
-In terms of guide book I strongly recommend the Bradt Uganda, which is widely considered as the best one available for Uganda, and definitely a better source of information than the Lonely Planet which covers East Africa as a whole.
+This 2-week trip was made in October/November 2014 and covers essential tourist locations such as Murchison Falls National Park and Jinja Uganda, as well as less-visited areas.
+In terms of a guidebook, I strongly recommend the Bradt Uganda, which is widely considered the best one available for Uganda, and definitely a better source of information than the Lonely Planet which covers East Africa as a whole.

 Days 1-2: Kampala